frostoven/Cosmosis/README.md

 saving mode to high performance.
 If your driver configuration does not provide the option (or you don't like that idea), you can manually force it as follows:
 * Open your Windows start menu.
-* Within the start menu, go to Settings, the click System.
+* Within the start menu, go to Settings, then click System.
-* Scroll down to Graphics Settings.
+* Click Display, Scroll down to Graphics Settings.
 * Select "Classic app", then click "Browse".
 * Navigate to `Cosmosis.exe` and select it.
 * Once it's been added to the list click "Options" then select "High